wlreg/Spaceship_Titanic/README.md

 .Rmd file contains all my queries and .pdf file is my presentation of findings.

+.Rmd file should be viewed in visual mode in RStudio, I wrote it like one of the lecture files we downloaded for this module

 I included alot of written analysis on .Rmd file as well